 and/or burning pain extending over the back of the head to

 the top (vertex) of the head.

-difficult to touch chin to chest, and sufferers may be unable to
+It may be difficult or painful to touch chin to chest, and sufferers may be unable to

 bear the pain of laying the back of the head on a pillow.

 Relieve muscle pain with moist heat.

 In either case, look for the origin of the pain which is rarely the spot where it hurts.

 - Semispinalis Cervicis [not shown] > Even more head pain.

 produces a vague band of pain from occiput along side of head to